Mannheim, Ontario

-Mannheim is an unincorporated community in Ontario, Canada.
+Mannheim is an unincorporated community in Wilmot Township in the Regional Municipality of Waterloo, Ontario, Canada.
 It is recognized as a designated place by Statistics Canada.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Mannheim had a population of 1,002 living in 330 of its 332 total private dwellings, a change of from its 2016 population of 982.
 With a land area of 0.99 km2, it had a population density of in 2021.